 Ideal Hardiness Zones

-Bonanza patio peach trees grow best in hardiness zones 6–9, where the temperature doesn’t drop below zero degrees Fahrenheit.
+Bonanza patio peach trees grow best in USDA Hardiness Zones 6–9, where the temperature doesn’t drop below zero degrees Fahrenheit.
 These zones contain mostly southern states and states along the West Coast.
+Keep in mind, though, that this tree requires at least 250 hours of chill time at temperatures below 45°F for the buds to open in spring.

 How to Plant a Bonanza Patio Peach Tree

-The Bonanza patio peach tree gets its name because it’s meant to be potted and placed on a patio.
+The Bonanza patio peach tree gets its name because it’s meant to be potted and placed on a patio, though you can plant it in your yard if the climate is suitable.
 When you purchase this type of tree, you’ll be given a bare root tree, which is a tree that has been grown elsewhere, dug out while dormant, shaken free of excess soil, and stored in moist material.

-Once you have your tree, here’s how you would plant it:
+Once you have your Bonanza peach sapling, here’s how to pot it:

-1. Move the tree from its original pot to a pot with rich, sandy, potting soil.
+2. Move the tree from its original pot to the new pot filled with rich, sandy potting soil.

-2. Make sure the root ball is two inches from the surface of the container.
+3. Make sure the root ball is 2 inches from the surface of the container.

-The Bonanza patio peach tree won’t bear its first batch of dwarf peaches until three or four years of age.
-After that, the tree should produce peaches every year.
+The Bonanza peach tree won’t bear its first batch of peaches until three or four years of age.
+After that, the tree should produce peaches every year as long as it gets pruned and receives the necessary chill hours.
 Flowers will bloom in the spring and peaches will be ready to pick by July or August.

 Tolerance and Susceptibility